-- 1. All submissions must be done from classes\v2. - Test every line of code you write.
+- 1. All submissions must be done on Canvas. - 2.
+Test every line of code you write.
 It is your job to verify that your entire program works.
-If you submit a program without a test plan and test output, the TA will assume that it does not compile and will grade it accordingly. - 3.
+If you submit a program without a test plan and test output, the grader will assume that it does not compile and will grade it accordingly. - 3.
 Compile and test your program on the Zoo before submission. - 4.
 Supply a Makefile with your code so that a grader can type make and your code will compile and be ready to run. - 5.
-Supply a README file that contains instructions to the grader on how to run and test your code.
+Supply a README file that contains instructions to the grader on how to run and test your code. - 6.
+Submit all files needed to compile your program, including copies files that have been provided for your use.